TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 ## Background Information
 To generate effective test cases, the guiding medium used most commonly is the code coverage criterion, which represents a finite set of coverage goals (e.g. branch coverage, path coverage, etc).
 Many techniques (such as the one mentioned in the previous papers) are already being used by software engineers, but they all have certain drawbacks.
-One example of such drawback is when applying the work mentioned in Paper 2, handling the growth/reduction of generated test cases requires quite a bit of effort.
+One example of such drawback is that when applying the work mentioned in Paper 2, handling the growth/reduction of generated test cases requires quite a bit of effort.
-Additionally, there is mention of a technique that also takes into account collateral coverage, which is represent the amount of collateral targets that are accidentally covered.
+Additionally, there is mention of a technique that also takes into account collateral coverage, which represents the amount of collateral targets that are accidentally covered.
-However, no particular heuristic exists to help covering these targets.
+However, no particular heuristic exists to help cover these targets.
 The approaches mentioned so far all target a single test goal at a time, which is the predominant method.
 But there is one that uses a single sequence of function calls to maximize the number of covered branches while watching out for the length of such a test case.
 A drawback of such approach is that there can be conflicting testing goals and it might be impossible to cover all of them with a single test sequence, regardless of its length.